YouriT/wsl-vpnkit/README.md

 The releases bundle the script together with the binaries in an [Alpine](https://alpinelinux.org/) distro.

-For v0.2, please see the [v0.2.x branch](https://github.com/sakai135/wsl-vpnkit/tree/v0.2.x).

 ## Setup

-Download the prebuilt file `wsl-vpnkit.tar.gz` from the [latest release](https://github.com/sakai135/wsl-vpnkit/releases/latest) and import the distro into WSL 2.
+Download the prebuilt file `wsl-vpnkit.tar.gz` from the [latest release](https://github.com/yourit/wsl-vpnkit/releases/latest) and import the distro into WSL 2.
 Running the distro will show a short intro and exit.

 ```pwsh
 # PowerShell